IBM/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

    http://cos-apps.test1-1-c53a941250098acc3d804eba23ee3789-0000.us-south.containers.appdomain.cloud/CustomerOrderServicesWeb
    ```

-1. Point your browser to the above URL.
+1. Point a browser to your URL (returned from the above command).
    - You'll be taken to the login form.

      ![Galaxy Login](extras/images/galaxy-login.jpg)